Maya Hero Twins: Hero Twins in other Native American cultures

 Many Native American cultures in the United States have traditions of two male hero twins.

-For instance, in the creation myth of the Navajo (called the Diné Bahaneʼ) the hero twins Monster Slayer and Born for Water (sons of Changing Woman) acquire lightning bolt arrows from their father, the Sun, in order to rid the world of monsters that prey upon the people.
+For instance, in the Diné Bahaneʼ, the creation myth of the Navajo, the hero twins Monster Slayer and Born for Water (sons of Asdzą́ą́ Nádleehé 'Changing Woman') acquire lightning bolt arrows from their father, the Sun, in order to rid the world of monsters that prey upon the people.

-Ho-Chunk and other Siouan-speaking peoples have a tradition of Red Horn's Sons.
-The mythology of Red Horn and his two sons have some interesting analogies with the Maya Hero Twins mythic cycle.
+The Ho-Chunk and other Siouan-speaking peoples have a tradition of Red Horn and his two sons.
+The mythology of Red Horn and his two sons has some interesting analogies with the Maya Hero Twins cycle.